Mahmoud-G/Data_Warehouse/README.md

 ## How to run
+1- Edit **dwh.cfg** file and add the credentials of your aws redshift database, staging S3, and ARN (Amazon Resource Name) .
+> **_HINT:_**
+> * ARN: put the value without any quotes. \
+> example: ARN=your-arn

-1- run **create_tables.py** drops and creates your tables.
+2- run **create_tables.py** drops and creates your tables.
 You run this file to reset your tables before each time you run your ETL scripts.

-2- run **etl.py** reads and processes files from song_data and log_data and loads them into your tables
+3- run **etl.py** reads and processes files from song_data and log_data and loads them into your tables

-If any errors you can run **test.ipynb** displays the first few rows of each table to let you check your database.
+Kindly note that you have to configure the aws redshift cluster with proper permission and security group .